rishabhmisra/Sarcasm-Detection-using-NN/README.md

 # Sarcasm-Detection-using-HNN

 This is the PyTorch implementation of work presented in 'Modelling Context with User Embeddings for Sarcasm Detection in Social Media' (https://arxiv.org/pdf/1607.00976.pdf).
 The neural network takes a tweet (content) and corresponding user embedding (context) as input, and classifies the tweets as sarcastic/non-sarcastic.
+We further provide an implementation of our improved framework proposed in Sarcasm Detection using Hybrid Neural Network. (https://arxiv.org/abs/1908.07414).

 ## System requirments
 - python 2.7